 CSCS currently offers two summer internships, each of which offers students an opportunity to engage with a different aspect of sustainability!
 Descriptions for each internship can be found below, as well as links to applications and position descriptions.
 Please email Daniel Bellerose (Student Programs Coordinator) at firstname.lastname@example.org with any questions about the internship program, applications, or future internships.

 Climate Advocacy Internship

-The Climate Advocacy Internship is a full-time summer internship for students with an interest in Climate Action, Domestic Policy, and Advocacy.
+The Climate Advocacy Internship is a part-time (30 hours/week) summer internship for students with an interest in climate action, domestic policy, and advocacy.
 Students will engage in advocacy, organizing, and lobbying with the MCC Washington office, with a specific focus on mobilizing the Mennonite community around climate issues.

 Climate Futures Fellowship

 The Climate Futures Fellowship Program is a year-long paid fellowship in one of the partner offices of the Center – Eastern Mennonite University (Harrisonburg, VA), Goshen College (Goshen, IN), or Mennonite Central Committee (Washington, D.C., or Goshen, IN).
 Recent graduates have the opportunity to send in proposals based on the needs of each partner, with two proposals being selected for a fellowship.
 Fellows can focus on anything from media and communications, to climate research, to the theology of creation, based on the immediate needs of the partner institutions and the Center, and the interests of the fellow.
 The position includes housing, transportation, and a monthly stipend for the year.
 Find more information about the fellowship, including past fellows’ work here.

 The application for the Climate Futures Fellowship is now open!
 Please email Daniel Bellerose (email@example.com) for more information!

 Campus Climate Ambassadors